Projects and programs

 The Land Services Program (the Program) offers a new approach to property planning and rural enterprise mentoring in the Western region.

-The Program runs over two years or eight 'quarters' and operates under a case officer approach, which pairs participants with a Local Land Services staff member who will provide support and guidance through the program.
+The Program runs over two years or eight 'quarters' and operates under a case officer approach, which pairs participants with one of our staff members who will provide support and guidance through the program.

-Participants will receive access to training and services estimated to have a total value of $26,000 over the course of the program.
-Additionally, the potential longer term benefits to individual businesses are substantial.
+Participants will receive access to training and services estimated to have a total value of $26,000 over the course of the Program.

-Participants will also receive up to $10,000 p.a. for the duration of the program.
-This is to support capacity building activities that align with the goals and priorities of their business, as identified during the property planning process.
+Included in this is $10,000 p.a. for the duration of the Program to support capacity building activities that align with the goals and priorities of their business, as identified during the property planning process.

 The Program is a joint initiative between Local Land Services and Soils for Life.